|Near Agüimes, 14 km south of Telde, Gran Canaria, Canarias.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 The Barranco de Guayadeque is a spectacular canyon that stretches from the coast near Agüimes to the island's center.
 As the valley deepens, the banana plantations are replaced by palm trees and cacti.

-After 3km, on the left side, is the new Archaeological Museum.
-The building is ready, but they are still working on the interior.
+After 3 km, on the left side, is the new Archaeological Museum.

-The canyon walls rise to a height of 300m.
-After 8km the road finishes at the Montaña de las Tierras.
+The canyon walls rise to a height of 300 m.
+After 8 km the road ends at the Montaña de las Tierras.
 Here are several cave housings.
 Rather new is a large cave restaurant.
 You can book coach tours to this restaurant in all tourist centers.